Kinuseka/GoGo-Downloader/Package/README.txt

 2.3 Network
+OPTIONS:
 domain = so/vc

-gogoanime.so apparently is blocked to many countries

-So this feature is added to add some compability to countries that have blocked gogoanime.so
+This feature is added to add some compability to geoblocked countries.
+You can use VPN to bypass these but this is another option for VPN-less solution.
+Though it may not work 100% of the time in some locations

 gogoanime.vc may support countries like India, but if both so or vc is still blocked open an issue